 Stock performance in 2017

-The S&P 500 SPDR ETF (SPY), which closely tracks the index, has gained 2.4% so far in January.
-Since air travel is a discretionary expense, it also makes sense to compare airlines’ performance to the consumer discretionary sector, which is tracked by the Consumer Discretionary SPDR ETF (XLY).
-The consumer discretionary sector has also has gained almost 4.5% during the period.
+The S&P 500 SPDR ETF (SPY), which tracks the broader market, has gained 4.5%.
+Since air travel is a discretionary spend, it makes sense to compare airlines’ performance with the consumer discretionary sector’s, which is tracked by the Consumer Discretionary SPDR ETF (XLY).
+The consumer discretionary sector has gained almost 5.9% YTD.

 In fiscal 2016, Delta Air Lines (DAL) lost ~5.9%, followed by Allegiant Travel (ALGT) with a 4% loss and JetBlue with a 3.9% loss.
 Other airline stocks gained.
 Spirit Airlines (SAVE) saw the highest gain of 33.5%, followed by United Continental (UAL) with a 21.9% gain and Southwest Airlines (LUV) with a 13.5% gain.
 Alaska Airlines stock gained ~10%, and American Airlines (AAL) gained ~6.6%.